1 dead after car crashes into tractor-trailer with steel beams in Spartanburg Co.

 There were three occupants in the van according to troopers.
 One of the passengers was pronounced deceased.

-The Spartanburg County Coroner’s Office has not identified the passenger at this time.
+The Spartanburg County Coroner’s Office has identified the passenger as 28-year-old Andres Perez-Lopez, of Greer.

 The highway patrol said as of now, no charges have been filed.